 • Hot and/or smelly food may not be consumed or brought into the Centre.
 Users doing so will be required to remove such food from the space.

-• The consumption of alcohol is prohibited in the Centre outside of organised events authorised by the Alumni Relations team.
+• The consumption of alcohol is prohibited in the Centre outside of organised events authorised by the Alumni Engagement team.
 Anyone found consuming alcohol will be asked to remove it from the Centre and may be asked to leave.
 Users who appear to be intoxicated may be refused admission to the Centre.

 • The Centre does not have a specific dress code policy, however we expect alumni and guests to be mindful of other users within the space and remain fully clothed at all times.

-• If a member of staff believes that an individual using the Centre is not an eligible user, that member of staff may report the individual to the Alumni Relations team for further investigation and the individual may be asked to leave the Centre.
+• If a member of staff believes that an individual using the Centre is not an eligible user, that member of staff may report the individual to the Alumni Engagement team for further investigation and the individual may be asked to leave the Centre.

 • All users must vacate the Centre promptly at closing time, on hearing the fire alarm, or as requested by a member of staff.